Balaji-Batchu/TekFix/README.md

-Sure!
-Here's a professional README template for your project, considering the technologies you're using:

----

 # TekFix Assignment

 This project is a modern **e-commerce** application built with **React**, **Vite**, and **TailwindCSS**, featuring smooth navigation, product listings, detailed product pages, and a shopping cart.